No-Bake Strawberry Lemonade Bites are sweet little treats that taste just like summertime!

 There’s still nothing as refreshing as a frosty glass of lemonade (perhaps with a shot of sweet tea vodka?) after a hot day in the sun, but these days I’m also enjoying the sweet, summertime flavor in dessert form with No-Bake Strawberry Lemonade Bites.

 With a texture somewhere between a custard, pudding, and jello, No-Bake Strawberry Lemonade Bites are tart, sweet, creamy, and taste exactly like a glass of lemonade accented with the fresh taste of strawberries.

 They’re perfect for a portion controlled sweet treat and, best of all, there’s no baking involved!

 Start the No-Bake Strawberry Lemonade Bites by making the graham cracker crust for the bottom of the bites.
-Add 4 sheets graham crackers into the bowl of a food processor (a blender would probably work) then process until they’re fine like sand.
+Add 4 sheets graham crackers into the bowl of a food processor then process until they’re fine like sand.

 Next add 2 Tablespoons melted butter, and 1 Tablespoon brown sugar to the crumbs.

 Next, bust out some mini muffin tins.
 I use these babies all the time for everything from Mini Ham & Cheese Quinoa Cups, to Mini Corn Dog Muffins, and Mini Orange-Glazed Poppyseed Muffins.
 Everything just seems to taste better in mini form, me thinks. ;)